Salem Wildlife Rescue

 Quality, Loving Care for Small Mammals

-I take Eastern Cottontail Rabbits of all ages, eyes-open baby squirrels, and adult squirrels.
-Other small mammals may be accepted on a case-by-case basis based on capacity limits.
+I take in Eastern Cottontail Rabbits of all ages, as well as squirrels, eyes-open baby or juvenile opossums, and adult opossums.
+Other small mammals may be accepted on a case-by-case basis, depending on my capacity limits and other factors.

-I cannot take birds or rabies vector species such as raccoons, skunks, foxes, fishers, and bats.
+Unfortunately, I cannot take in birds or rabies vector species such as raccoons, skunks, foxes, fishers, and bats.
+However, I may be able to assist with temporary triage and transport to a rehabilitator who specializes in these species, depending on my current space and availability.

 What Do I Do If I Found An Animal In Need?